 Home to big name shopping centres, variety department stores and a homemaker centre, along with a range of specialty and independent retailers, with historic Gawler Street a great place to start.

 Smaller towns worth a look include Aldgate for homewares, jewellery, clothing, toys and collectibles, Balhannah for local artisan and homewares at Living by Design and Field Trip, Woodside for bric-a-brac and antiques and Charleston for cool homewares, clothing and accessories at Pony.

 Load up on gourmet artisan cheese, chocolates, jams, olives, smallgoods, smoked meats, wine, craft beer, cider, locally distilled spirits and skincare products (including the internationally renowned Jurlique range), German folk art in Hahndorf and wooden toys at The Toy Factory in Gumeracha.

 Highlights in Hahndorf include Grass Roots Vintage, Hahndorf Antiques and Collectables and Ambleside Antiques.
-In Woodside, look for Antique Emporium, The Change Room, Avalon and The Warehouse, and in Birdwood try Treasures on Torrens.
-Other favourites include Little Ms Waste-Not Vintage in Nairne, Hunted Home and Vintage in Lobethal, Hugo’s in Balhannah, The Farm Gate Services Farm Shop in Echunga and Adelaide Recycled Timbers in Uraidla for doors, windows, lighting and bric-a-brac.
+In Woodside, look for The Change Room, Avalon, Farmer's Daughter and The Warehouse, and in Birdwood try Treasures on Torrens.
+Other favourites include Little Ms Waste-Not Vintage and Haven in the Hills in Nairne, Hunted Home and Vintage in Lobethal, Hugo’s in Balhannah, The Farm Gate Services Farm Shop in Echunga and Adelaide Recycled Timbers in Uraidla for doors, windows, lighting and bric-a-brac.